 Sure, mashed russets are a total classic.
-But don’t snooze on mashed sweet potatoes, which are incredible with a dollop of butter and a big helping of cranberry sauce.
+But don’t snooze on mashed sweet potatoes, which are incredible with a dollop of butter and a big helping of cranberry sauce on the side.
 You might want to make a triple batch of these guys, because they’re about to go fast.

 Baked potatoes are for boring old Mondays.
-Fingerlings roasted in a skillet just feel inherently classy, especially when you add a few sprigs of fresh rosemary.
+Fingerlings just feel inherently classy, especially when you add a gorgeous green tahini sauce.
 The turkey won’t know what hit it.

 Believe it or not, fennel is actually a member of the carrot family.
-It’s an acquired taste, and you might not be able to convince Uncle Randy to take a bite, but its licorice-y flavor will be a welcome change of pace for most of your guests at the Thanksgiving table.
+It’s an acquired taste for some, and you might not be able to convince Uncle Randy to take a bite, but its licorice-y flavor will be a welcome change of pace for most of your guests at the Thanksgiving table.
 (Maybe next year, Uncle Randy.)

-32. Charred Broccoli with Sriracha Almond Butter Sauce (25 Minutes)
+48. Charred Broccoli With Sriracha Almond Butter Sauce

 We never met a cruciferous vegetable we didn’t like.
 Add a sweet and spicy sauce (warning: it’s so tasty, you’ll want to drink it), and it’s quickly become one of our favorite dishes of all time.
 The Thai flavors bring a little bit of fusion to your feast.

 If mashed potatoes are so “been there, done that” for you, spring for mashed cauliflower, which has the same creamy, decadent taste but fewer carbs.
 And when you make the dish in the Instant Pot, you can cut the cooking time down by a lot.